Pisces-Project/Pisces/docs/source/reference/extensions/simulation/initial_conditions_overview.rst

 .. currentmodule:: pisces.extensions.simulation.core.initial_conditions

-In many astrophysical and cosmological simulations, the **initial conditions** (ICs) define the complete state of a system at the start of a simulation — including positions, velocities, orientations, physical parameters, and any associated particle or grid data.
+In any astrophysical simulation, the **initial conditions** (ICs) are crucial — they set the starting point for everything that happens next.
+They include the positions, velocities, and properties of all objects in your simulation.
-Accurate and well-structured ICs are critical for producing reliable, reproducible results.

-The :class:`InitialConditions` system in *Pisces* is designed to:
+In order to facilitate the creation, management, and inspection of initial conditions, *Pisces* provides a dedicated module for handling ICs in a structured, efficient way.
+These are housed in the :mod:`~pisces.extensions.simulation.core.initial_conditions` package, which features its standard base class :class:`InitialConditions`.

+The :class:`InitialConditions` class provides a framework for assembling and managing initial conditions for simulations, allowing you to:

-- **Combine multiple models** — You can load several pre-built models (e.g., galaxy clusters, stellar systems, or custom configurations) into a single simulation domain.
+- **Combine multiple models** — Easily place different pre-built models (like galaxies, star clusters, or custom configurations) into a single simulation domain.
+This lets you set up complex scenarios, such as galaxy mergers or multi-component systems, without having to build each component from scratch.

-- **Position and orient models** — Control the placement, orientation, and velocity of each model within the simulation volume.
-- **Attach additional data** — Optionally associate particle datasets (e.g., from previous simulations or analytic generators) with individual models.
-- **Generate simulation-ready files** — Output a fully packaged set of HDF5 files and a configuration file (``IC_CONFIG.yaml``) that can be read by downstream simulation codes.
-- **Inspect without loading everything** — Quickly query model metadata, grids, or particle counts directly from disk without loading full data structures into memory.
+- **Converting Models to Additional Data Structures** - Many simulations require either particle versions of the initial conditions or for initial conditions to be deposited into a grid structure.
+Initial conditions provide a number of methods and structures for managing and creating these additional data structures, such as particle datasets or grid-based representations.

-- **Perform pre-simulation physics adjustments** — Compute mass-weighted centers of mass, shift all models into a COM frame, or integrate point-mass orbits to evolve the system before simulation.
+- **Perform pre-simulation physics adjustments** — Before you even start the main simulation, you can use this class to perform important preparatory calculations.
+For example, you can calculate the center of mass for your system and shift all models to that reference frame, or even evolve the orbits of your objects for a short period to get a more stable starting configuration.

 In short, this module allows you to go from a collection of analytic or loaded models to a coherent, reproducible IC package that can be fed directly into compatible simulation